MobMonRob/PacketCut/README.md

 ## Acknowledgments

-* This project uses code from ROS tutorial und MeveIt
+* This project uses code from ROS tutorial und MoveIt